Belarus–Libya relations

-Belarus–Libya relations are foreign relations between Belarus and Libya.
-Both countries established diplomatic relations in 1992.
+Belarus and Libya established diplomatic relations in 1992.
 Belarus has an embassy in Tripoli.
 Libya has an embassy in Minsk.

 Relations

 Since the Lockerbie bombing, Belarus has been one of the few European nations to maintain diplomatic relations with Libya.

 Assistance

 Following a failure of the Russian Government to loan Belarus USD$100 million to help the Belarus economy, Libya stepped up to offer Belarus a loan.

 State visits

 In 2000, Belarusian President Alexander Lukashenko visited Libyan leader Muammar al-Gaddafi.
 Lukashenko said at this meeting that he favoured "a multipolar world, peace in Northern visit and are also ready for large-scale economic cooperation".